Bruin-Dev/Intelygenz/docs/CREATE_NEW_METRIC.md

 # CREATE NEW METRIC

-This process describes step by step how to create a new metric, how to test it locally and how to verify that it's working in production.
+This process describes step by step how to create a new metric, how to test it locally and how to verify that it is working in production.
 Feel free to skip step 1 if the metrics repository already exists in the service you want to add the new metric for.